Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Motion Synthesis with Space-time Features

 \subsection{Training strategy}

 The architecture of ScanTalk allows both registered and fully unregistered training.
-This is different with respect to our previous version in~\cite{nocentini2024scantalk3dtalkingheads}, where meshes within a training sequence needed to adhere to a consistent topology (Section~\ref{sec:protocols}).
 However, due to its design, the generated deformation field maintains the same topology as the neutral face given as input for animation (which can be arbitrary).
 Expanding on the discussion in Section~\ref{sec:protocols}, this distinct feature ensures that even in the unregistered setting the model outputs a sequence of meshes that preserve the topology of the input neutral mesh, while being trainable with per-frame unregistered sequences.
 Thus, if a sequence is composed of $N$ meshes, each with a different topology, the generated sequence will maintain that of the neutral face.
 Implicitly, it performs a sort of dense registration, which is a valuable byproduct.
-This consistency is achieved through the DiffusionNet Decoder, which requires knowledge of precomputed features $P_i^n$ and the number of points in the animated neutral face.
-In the following, we report the training details for the two settings, \textit{i.e.}, registered and unregistered.
+This is achieved thanks to the Decoder, which requires knowledge of the precomputed features $P_i^n$ and number of vertices of the input mesh, ultimately defining its structure.